 Flash forward to our visit… as we strolled up to the restaurant, you could see Jay Fai cooking off to the side of the restaurant with her giant goggles and flames.
 WOW!!
 This was actually happening!
 And then, we made our way to the hostess stand…only to read the sign “Fully Booked Whole Night.”
 Yup, apparently the restaurant now takes reservations and is no longer a walk up sort of gig (*Insert devastated face here*).
 We walked away after watching the chef herself for a bit cooking up delicious concoctions.
 Kicking myself a bit for not making a reservation earlier, but then again we had just heard of her, so couldn’t be too upset I suppose.
 Anyway, now you know, the secret is out thanks to Netflix, so make a reservation as soon as you know you’ll be in Bangkok!

-If you’re curious, we walked next door to Tim Mansion Poshtel for dinner this night (kids and Dom were starving!).
+If you’re curious, we walked next door to Tim Mansion Poshtel for dinner instead (the kids and Dom were starving!).
 It was pretty good, but I’m sure didn’t hold a candle to Raan Jai Fai.
 Details for Tim’s Place are below just in case you (like us) need a backup, although we thought the food/drinks were a bit overpriced for what they were.
 Additionally a couple doors down from Tim’s there are a small bunch of street food vendors setup some with some wicked long lines.
 Just depends on what you’re in the mood for and whether your littles need a guaranteed place to sit for a bit.
 But if you make it to Raan Jai Fai could you do us a solid a let us know about your experience?

 Raan Jai Fai: